Antisemitism by country: Iraq

 The initial rate of registration accelerated after a bomb injured three Jews at a café.
-Two months before the expiry of the law, by which time about 85,000 Jews had registered, a bomb at the Masuda Shemtov Synagogue killed three or five Jews and injured many.
-The law expired in March 1951, but was later extended after the Iraqi government froze the assets of departing Jews (including those already left).
+Two months before the expiration of the law, by which time about 85,000 Jews had registered, a bomb at the Masuda Shemtov Synagogue killed three or five Jews and it also injured many others.
+The law expired in March 1951, but later, after the Iraqi government froze the assets of departing Jews (including those Jews who had already left), the duration of it was extended.
 During the next few months, all but a few thousand of the remaining Jews registered for emigration, spurred on by a sequence of bombings that caused few casualties but had great psychological impact.
 In total, about 120,000 Jews left Iraq.

-In May and June 1951, the arms caches of the Zionist underground in Iraq, which had been supplied from Palestine/Israel since the Farhud of 1942, were discovered.
+In May and June 1951, the arms caches of the Zionist underground in Iraq, which had been supplied from Palestine/Israel since the Farhud of 1941, were discovered.
 Many Jews were arrested and two Zionist activists, Yusuf Basri and Ibrahim Salih, were tried and hanged for three of the bombings.
-A secret Israeli inquiry in 1960 reported that most of the witnesses believed that Jews had been responsible for the bombings, but found no evidence that they were ordered by Israel.
-The issue remains unresolved: Iraqi activists in Israel still regularly charge that Israel used violence to engineer the exodus, while Israeli officials of the time vehemently deny it.
-According to historian Moshe Gatt, few historians believe that Israel was actually behind the bombing campaign—based on factors such as records indicating that Israel did not want such a rapid registration rate and that bomb throwing at Jewish targets was common before 1950, making the Istiqlal Party a more likely culprit than the Zionist underground.
-In any case, the remainder of Iraq's Jews left over the next few decades, and had mostly gone by 1970.
+According to a secret Israeli inquiry which was conducted in 1960, most of the witnesses believed that Jews had been responsible for the bombings, but they could not prove that the bombings were ordered by Israel.
+The issue remains unresolved: Iraqi activists in Israel still regularly claim that Israel used violence to engineer the exodus, but Israeli officials vehemently deny this accusation.
+According to historian Moshe Gatt, few historians believe that Israel was actually behind the bombing campaign—based on factors such as records which indicate that Israel did not want the registration of Iraqi Jews to occur at such a rapid rate and bomb throwing at Jewish targets was common before 1950, making the Istiqlal Party a more likely culprit than the Zionist underground.
+In any case, the remainder of Iraq's Jews left during the next few decades, and as a result, most of them were gone by 1970.

 Japan

-Japan does not have a native Jewish population; therefore, the history of antisemitism in Japan would seem to date back to a time when it was introduced into Japan as a result of contact between Japan and the Western world.
+Japan does not have a native Jewish population; therefore, the history of antisemitism in Japan dates back to a period of time when it was introduced into Japan as a result of contact between Japan and the Western world.
 Nazi ideology and propaganda left its influence on Japan during World War II, and the Protocols of the Elders of Zion were subsequently translated into Japanese.
-Today, antisemitism and the belief in Jewish manipulation of Japan and the world remain widespread despite the small size of the Jewish community in Japan.
+Today, antisemitism and the belief in Jewish manipulation of Japan and the rest of the world remain widespread despite the small size of the Jewish community in Japan.
 Books about Jewish conspiracies are best sellers.
-According to a 1988 survey, 8% of Japanese have read one of these books.
+According to a 1988 survey, 8% of Japanese people have read one of these books.